 6. If called for interview, will the MRC Epidemiology Unit pay my travel expenses?

-Yes, the MRC Epidemiology Unit will pay reasonable travel expenses.
+The MRC Epidemiology Unit will pay reasonable travel expenses within the UK.
 All claims require receipts.
 Overseas applicants will likely be interviewed remotely (e.g. by Skype)

 7. When and where will the interviews take place?

 The next interviews will be help on 29 January 2021.
 Please contact us if you are unable to make that date.

 9. How much is the MRC Studentship stipend?